TonyGrif/odu-cs471-notes/Processes/Process Synchronization/Test and Set.md

 ---
 tags:
-  - Process-Synchronization
+  - Process
 ---
 # Test and Set
 This is one solution to the [[Producer-Consumer | producer-consumer problem]] utilizing special hardware solution.
-This execution is run atomically.
-This method cannot guarantee bounded waiting.
+This function is run atomically.
+This method cannot guarantee [[Producer-Consumer#Critical Section | bounded waiting]].
 ## Pseudocode
 ```
 boolean test_and_set(boolean *target) {